muwerk/Research-mupplets/README.md

 **Note:** This is very much a work-in-progress.
 Interface and messages are NOT stable or final.

+This repository is a testing-ground for new ideas and implementations.

 ## History

 * 2019-11-20: v.0.2.0 Breaking changes to MQTT messages formats and APIs for greater consistency: `led`->`light`, `luminosity`->`illuminance`, `/sensor/` prefix for sensor data, led-brightness `luminance`->`brightness`.